pynaviz.base_plot#

 Bases: _BasePlot

-Visualization of a multi-columns pynapple time series (nap.TsdFrame).
+Visualization of a multi-column pynapple time series (nap.TsdFrame).

 Parameters:

-• data (nap.TsdFrame) – The column-based time series data (columns as features).
+• data (nap.TsdFrame) – The column-based time series data.

 color_by(metadata_name, cmap_name='viridis', vmin=0.0, vmax=100.0)[source]#

-Applies color mapping to plot elements based on a metadata field.
+Apply color mapping to channels based on a metadata field.

 Parameters:

-• metadata_name (str) – Name of the metadata field used for color mapping.
+• metadata_name (str) – Metadata field used for color mapping.

-• vmin (float, default 0.0) – Minimum value for the colormap normalization.
+• vmin (float, default 0.0) – Minimum value for colormap normalization.

 Return type: